BUILD YOUR OWN

-Throughout our ranges, we have available a variety of wood (oak, elm, ash, pine) which can be used to craft your unique piece of furniture.
-Indeed, we have made a number of oak tables from timber which is reclaimed and preserves the rich patina of a bygone age.
-Why not visit our showroom and workshop and select your very own timber.
+Throughout our wood selection ranges, we have available a variety of wood which can be used to craft your unique piece of furniture.
+Furthermore, we have made a number of oak tables from timber which is reclaimed and preserves the rich patina of a bygone age.
+Why not visit our showroom and workshop and select your very own timber?

 A popular paler wood which is visually interesting as it has a varied and flowery grain pattern.
 The English Ash tree tends to grow with a barrel of dark olive colour in the middle which, when used in the making of a table, creates an interesting contrast with the paler blonde wood.